nathan-lindstedt/randomization_tests/README.md

 Chung, J. H. and D. A. S. Fraser.
 1958.
 "Randomization tests for a multivariate two-sample problem." *Journal of the American Statistical Association*, 53(283):729–735.

-Edgington, E. S. 1980. *Randomization tests.* 2nd ed.
+Edgington, E. S. 1980. *Randomization tests.* 2nd Ed.
 New York, NY: Marcel Dekker, Inc.

 Fisher, R. A. 1936. "'The coefficient of racial likeness' and the future of craniometry." *Journal of the Anthropological Institute of Great Britain and